 - Breakout Villain: The End of the Cycle is just one of many possible entities one can encounter in the shroud.
 But by merit of bringing a straight Cosmic Horror Story into what is otherwise Lovecraft Lite, and by being designed from the ground up to play on the fandom's particular assumptions and weaknesses, it's far more talked about than any of its brethren.
 And Fanon is happy to blame it for just about any enigmatic horror, most notably theorizing that it is the reason the Fallen Empires "fell", the threat that Curators speak of, the Hunters that the Prethoryn are fleeing from, or even the "Class-30 singularity" that the Contingency is programmed to prevent.

 - Cosmic Horror Story: The End of the Cycle results in one, if you accept its bargain.
-For fifty in-game years, every possible type of income and statistic in the game is boosted by 100%, which can turn even the weakest empire into an invincible juggernaut.
+For fifty in-game years, an absurdly huge bonus to empire wealth and productivity is gained, which can turn even the weakest empire into an invincible juggernaut.
 When those fifty years are up, however, your civilization is immediately destroyed.
-Every ship and station is blown away, every megastructure is disabled, every leader dies, and every world you own is scoured clean of life and turned into a Shrouded World utterly beyond habitation or terraforming.
+Every ship destroyed, every leader killed, and every world permanently scoured of life by the Shroud.
 All that's left is a single, remote colony formed by an Ignored Expert who saw the apocalypse coming, which means you basically have to start the game from scratch.
 It doesn't stop there, however: The souls of the billions who die as a result of the cataclysm are resurrected as a massive horde of vengeful spirits - including a particularly mighty armada over your former homeworld with at least 1,000,000 Military Power, potentially double that or more - who promptly start an unholy crusade to scour the entire galaxy clean of life.
 And the kicker?
 They'll deliberately leave your final colony for last.
 Your greed and foolishness has doomed the entire galaxy, if not the universe, and now you're going to sit there and watch helplessly as it all comes crashing down around you, until they eventually return to your doorstep to finish you off.
 And, on the off-chance the other races of the galaxy manage to put an end to the monstrosity you unleashed, you'll still have a -1000 opinion modifier that will ensure everyone finds the notion of wiping your remnants off the map in retaliation extremely tempting.

 - Degraded Boss: The Sealed Wormhole System in the Distant Stars DLC appears to have been an attempt to contain it in an isolated system with a minimal population to sustain it, but you released it anyway.